 “To those of you following along: Here’s a peek at a blanket that inspired the idea for Haafner’s brand new Stripey Crochet Blankets book:”

-If you want to get a whole bunch of crochet patterns for striped blankets similar to this one, be sure to pre-order Haafner’s new stripey crochet blanket book so you can be one of the first to get your hands on it when it becomes available later this year.
+If you want to get a whole bunch of crochet patterns for striped blankets similar to this one, be sure to check out Haafner’s new stripey crochet blanket book, which is now available.

 If you’d like to keep up with Haafner’s work in the future, she is active on Instagram.